alexindigo/precise-typeof/README.md

 ## License

-Precise-TypeOf is licensed under the MIT license.
+Precise-TypeOf is released under the MIT license.